About us

 Charbel-Raphael Segerie

 Charbel is the co-head of the AI Safety Unit at EffiSciences.
 He has been the lead curriculum developer for all iterations of ML4Good.
-Teaches technical AI Safety in ENS Paris-Saclay in the Mathematics, Vision and Learning masters.
+He teaches technical AI Safety in ENS Paris-Saclay in the Mathematics, Vision and Learning masters.

 Nia Gardner